-US accountants performing assurance engagements are required to comply with the attestation standards of the American Institute of Certified Public Accountants (AICPA).
-There are ongoing efforts to incorporate ISSA 5000 into the AICPA standards, with a goal of converging with ISSA 5000 as considered appropriate for the US jurisdiction.
+US accountants performing assurance engagements are required to comply with the attestation standards of the American Institute of Certified Public Accountants (AICPA), although they may additionally follow other standards, such as ISSA 5000.
+The AICPA is currently updating its standards in consideration of ISSA 5000.